yileijin/Attention-Transition/README.md

 The scores present in paper are all generated from /evaluation/get_scores.ipynb files end with .json are our results

-Welcome to post an issue or send me an email if there are any questions
+Welcome to post an issue or send me an email if there are any questions.
 email: yilei.jin123@gmail.com

 ### Citation